HMEI Early Childhood Education Course Structure

 Period I-Online Orientation Period (Academic Clock Hours as needed for completion)

 The Online Orientation Period is designed to provide students an opportunity to prepare themselves for the teacher education experience at HMEI.
-One of the objectives of Period I is to insure that all students arrive at HMEI having read and studied the same introductory material and having had the same important pre-requisite experiences.
-Period I establishes a baseline for the incoming class and it provides our students a skeletal framework for understanding Montessori theory and philosophy, upon which they may build.
+One of the objectives of Period I is to ensure that all adult learners arrive at HMEI having read and studied the same introductory material and having had the same important pre-requisite experiences.
+Period I establishes a baseline for the incoming class and it provides our adult learners a skeletal framework for understanding Montessori theory and philosophy, upon which they may build.

 Standards for Completion for Period I

-The Summer Academic Period is a rigorous, full-time, classroom intensive which involves an in-depth examination of essential core curriculum and supporting curriculum areas that will prepare our students for teaching in a Montessori classroom and enable them to earn an AMS Early Childhood Course credential.
-This period of study includes lectures, demonstrations, discussions, workshops and practice sessions.
-Students will develop detailed manuals of lesson plans in each curriculum area, practice individual lesson presentations using appropriate learning materials, and they will design and create Montessori materials for classroom use.
+The Summer Academic Period is a rigorous, full-time, classroom intensive which involves an in-depth examination of essential core curriculum and supporting curriculum areas that will prepare our adult learners for teaching in a Montessori classroom and enable them to earn an AMS Early Childhood Course credential.
+This period of study includes lectures, demonstrations, discussions, workshops, and practice sessions.
+Adult learners will develop detailed manuals of lesson plans in each curriculum area, practice individual lesson presentations using appropriate learning materials, and will design and create Montessori materials for classroom use.
 This is a demanding and highly rewarding segment of the HMEI Early Childhood Course.

 Course components include the following: